abumq/residue/README.md

 [![Version](https://img.shields.io/github/release/muflihun/residue.svg)](https://github.com/muflihun/residue/releases/latest)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/MuflihunDotCom/25)

 # Overview
-Residue is an effort to standardize application logging and making logging as a *microservice* by implementing simple logging API, easily configurable, build-in log rotators, simple way to format your log messages according to need of your application and most of all language-independent.
+Residue is an effort to standardize application logging and by implementing simple logging API, easily configurable, build-in log rotators, simple way to format your log messages according to need of your application and most of all language-independent.

+# Details
+Logging is an essential part of any application.
+But not all the devices can store these logs on the same device where the application is running.
+For this reason, the logs must be transferred to a remote system.

+Currently, there are two ways to do it:

+ 1. Collect log messages locally and have a scheduled task to synchronize all the log files to a remote system.
+ 2. Using real-time message forwarding protocols to a server

+First one is not a good solution as it has many drawbacks especially when you need to debug a remote application in real-time.
+Also, transferring files in bulk can be heavy on network and possibly slow.

+Second one is what residue client does.
+It delievers log messages in real-time to the (residue) server.

-It is fully configurable and supports high-level security, compression and asyncronous operations.
+Residue is fully configurable and supports high-level security, compression and asyncronous operations.
 It uses [Easylogging++](https://github.com/muflihun/easyloggingpp) under the hood, that itself is a feature-rich library.

+You can choose to integrate similar solutions like (`rsyslog`)[https://github.com/rsyslog/rsyslog] however residue has a lot of other built-in features that other solutions may lack like built-in log rotation, bulk message forwarding etc. Next section lists some of the notable features.

 # Features
 Some of the notable features are listed below